Higher Vector Bundles: Higher Lie groupoids and their representations

-We give here a quick overview of Lie groupoids, their nerves, representations, and representations up to homotopy.
-We also discuss the 2-term case and their correspondence with VB-groupoids, which serves as motivation for our main theorem.
+We give here a quick overview of Lie groupoids and higher Lie groupoids, and of representations and representations up to homotopy.
+We pay special attention to the 2-term case and its correspondence with VB-groupoids, which was our motivation for the Main Theorem \ref{thm:main-intro}.

 \